Allyson M. Phillips

 Ford Marrin Espisito Witmeyer & Gleser, LLC, Paralegal, 2001 – 2003

-New York State, Office of the Attorney General; Real Property Bureau, Legal Assistant, 2004
+New York State, Office of the Attorney General; Real Property Bureau, Legal Intern, 2004

-New York State Department of Environmental Conservation, Legal Assistant, 2004
+New York State Department of Environmental Conservation, Legal Intern, 2004

 Fraternities/Sororities